andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Instead we should simply be comparing our [SMART](https://www.mindtools.com/pages/article/smart-goals.htm) goal's agreed measurable metrics over a period of time to the cost of the delivery and ongoing operational costs.

-Ideally we want the outcome of this comparison to point to **at least a 300% return on investment**.
-Sound high?
-It's not.
+So what consitutes a favourable comparison? _It is likely that it needs to be higher than you think_.

 The Standish Group's annual [CHAOS report](https://www.standishgroup.com/outline), which surveys thousands of companies each year to analyse software project successes and failures, as of 2016 still shows a huge 70% of projects either outright failing, or not meeting a bar that can be called successful.
 It also reports over half of all undertaken software projects costing double their original estimates.

 Whilst it would be easy to attribute these failures to poor software delivery maturity on behalf of both vendors and customers, the reality is that software is that delivering software is **hard** (we should always seek to be  [humble programmers](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html)), and even the best delivery team, working for an ideal customer, can and will face unforeseen challenges that threaten the success of the initiative from time to time.

-This is why we want at least a 3x return.
+We need to take risk into account when considering return.
+The higher the risk you will have to face to deliver an initiative, the higher you want your return to be.

+If your initiative seems to be reasonably low-risk, a 2x return may be acceptable.
+If it is moderate risk, those risks may materialize and quickly eat into a 2x return - we may need a 3x anticipated return to justify pulling the trigger on it.
+If it is high risk, it is not unreasonable to think you may want 5-10x your initial anticipated cost.
+There isn't a hard-and-fast rule here, but once again, an acceptable ROI _is likely higher than you think_.

-If the numbers don't stack up, but the goal is important to the business, go back to the drawing board with your scope and estimates - there is almost always a way to deliver less software to achieve very similar goals, as per the [Pareto Principle] (https://en.wikipedia.org/wiki/Pareto_principle).
+If the numbers don't stack up, but the goal is important to the business, go back to the drawing board with your scope and estimates - there is almost always a way to deliver less software to achieve very similar goals, as per the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).

 ---
 A slight aside on the topic of ROI is the idea of _technical initiatives_.

 What do we do with technical initiatives that do not contribute directly to a businesses products or services, but either reduce latent risk in a platform or improve it in such a way that future initiatives will benefit from it?
 These initiatives likely aren't products of our [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) phase, but are put forward by development teams who are the custodians of the platform.

-The answer is to *always strive to have an initiative deliver some sort of value for the business*.
+The answer is to **always strive to have an initiative deliver some sort of value for the business**.
 You can almost always find a business initiative to deliver on when tacking a technical initiative - so if you want to rewrite a component in a new technology for example, find a significant business improvement to that component that could be delivered at the same time.
 If you can't find _anything_, then why undertake the technical initiative?
 We will have software before, and will have software after - this is not success.

 Another perspective on technical initiatives, in this [post](https://gojko.net/2018/08/30/sprints-marathons-root-canals.html) penned by Gojko Adzic, is that if we allowed technical teams a budget for appropriate technical improvements and refactorings, we largely wouldn't need to devote large chunks of time to aggregate technical tasks.